PatchWorkCoding/Roses-Texas-State-Notes-Wiki/Spring 2025/Computer Ethics/chapter2.md

 * **Positive Rights**: A right the requires a duty that people to must do (i.e a right to free education means teachers must educate you).
 * **Negative Rights**: A right that requires a duty that people must **Not** do (i.e. A right to free speech means others must not censor your speech in public).
 * **Absolute Rights**: A right that must be fulfilled under any circumstances.
-* **Limited Rights**: A right that maybe restricted during certain circumstances (i.e You can't yell fire in a public theater).
+* **Limited Rights**: A right that maybe restricted during certain circumstances (i.e the rights that ar taken away from you when your a prisoner).

+Positive Rights tend to be limited rights and negative rights tend to be absolute rights.
+When someone has to do something their tend to be more limitations attached

 Social contract theory is different than Kantian theory because duties follow from rights, where kant stated that rights followed from duties